Thank you for attending the SPE Workshop.

 Given its current pace of growth and development, India is a market of significant opportunity, and the government is keen to support and fast-track change.

 As with many other deepwater projects, challenges including higher cost, large risk, and huge technology remain.

-This workshop will focus on the challenges and opportunities of technology, innovation, supply chain and production in making deepwater frontier projects fit-for-purpose, technically sound, economically robust, and most importantly SAFE!
+This workshop focuses on the challenges and opportunities of technology, innovation, supply chain, and production in making deepwater frontier projects fit-for-purpose, technically sound, economically robust, and most importantly SAFE!